christensenjairus/hyprland-dotfiles/README.md

 ## Gotchas

-- Recommend archinstall with Sway as desktop for base
 - SDDM-GIT is required or you will run into shutdown bugs and delays
-- SDDM needs to be configured for autologin (recommend using swaylock on start of script for security)
 - Replace xdg-desktop-portal-wlr with **[xdg-desktop-portal-hyprland-git](https://wiki.hyprland.org/hyprland-wiki/pages/Useful-Utilities/Hyprland-desktop-portal/)**

-## Bugs

-- Hyprland is still in beta (0.2) as of the creation of these dot files
-- Sometimes my RX5700XT goes to sleep and requires a reload, because it is stuck on black screen.

 ## Work In Progress